 # HTML forms

-Code an HTML form into any page on your site, add data-netlify="true" or a netlify attribute to the <form> tag, and you can start receiving submissions in your Netlify site admin panel.
+Once you enable form detection, add an HTML form to your site with a data-netlify="true" or a netlify attribute in the <form> tag.
+Deploy your site with that form included and you can start receiving submissions in your Netlify site admin panel.

-Your form’s name attribute determines what we call the form in the Netlify app interface.
+Your form’s name attribute determines what we call the form in the Netlify UI.
 If you have more than one form on a site, each form should have a different name attribute.

 <form name="contact" method="POST" data-netlify="true">